For starters — four good reasons…

 2. Location, Location, Location… The Best of Three Worlds

-“If location is important for studying the arts … and we believe it is … The College of the Arts at MSU offers the BEST OF THREE WORLDS.”
+“If location is important for studying the arts … and we believe it is … The College of the Arts at Montclair State University offers the BEST OF THREE WORLDS.”

 Even closer to home is the township of Montclair – a beautiful suburban yet cosmopolitan town with an artistic legacy all its own.
 Once a turn of the century artists’ colony, the township today is home to a thriving arts community, with several art galleries, cinemas, professional music, theatre and opera companies, and the nationally recognized Montclair Art Museum just down the road.
 Also nearby is the New Jersey Performing Arts Center – Lincoln Center’s closest counterpart! – and the renowned Newark Museum.